Massachusetts Instrumental and Choral Conductors Association

 The Massachusetts Instrumental and Choral Conductors Association (MICCA) is a sanctioning body for marching band field contests in the state of Massachusetts.
-Previous championships were held at the Cawley Memorial Stadium in Lowell, Massachusetts.
-Championships are now held at Veterans Memorial Stadium in Lawrence, Massachusetts.
-Its current President is Dave Gresko.
+Previous championships were held at Bowditch Field in Framingham, Massachusetts, Cawley Memorial Stadium in Lowell, Massachusetts, and Veterans Memorial Stadium in Lawrence, Massachusetts.
+Championships are now held at Veterans Memorial Stadium in Quincy, Massachusetts.
+Its current President is Mike Keough.
+Previous presidents included Dave Gresko and Steven Yavarow.

+Yavarow is quoted in 2012 as saying that he had been president since 2003.

 MICCA Festivals were canceled in April 2020 due to the 2019-2020 coronavirus pandemic.

 Marching Band Scoring Criteria

 The Marching Band festivals are scored individually per group.
 Each groups is graded in 5 categories, receiving a score between 1 and 5 stars in each category.
 The categories are: